 Digital Learning for Students & Families

-To be ready for the modern world, students need to be competent in 21st century learning skills.
-Click 21st Century Learning to learn about 21st Century Competencies in student friendly language by grade bands.
+To be ready for the modern world, students need to be competent in 21st Century Competencies.
+Click 21st Century Learning to learn about 21st Century Competencies in student-friendly language by grade bands.
+21st Century Competencies include: Collaboration, Knowledge Construction, Real-World Problem-Solving and Innovation, Use of Technology for Learning, Self-Regulation, and Skilled Communication.

 Digital Citizenship